Laddie Cliff

-Laddie Cliff (3 September 1891–8 December 1937) was a British dancer, choreographer, actor, producer, writer, and director of comedy, musical theatre and film.
+Laddie Cliff (born Clifford Albyn Perry; 3 September 1891 – 8 December 1937) was a British dancer, choreographer, actor, producer, writer, and director of comedy, musical theatre and film.
 He was noted for his versatility.
 His many London West End theatre appearances and films included a long association with fellow thespian Stanley Lupino.
 He was married to the actress Phyllis Monkman.
 He died in 1937 after a period of ill health.

 Birth and launch of career

 Born Clifford Albyn Perry on 3 September 1891 in Bristol, Laddie Cliff first toured in British, Australian, and American variety.